Recognition of National Sporting Organisations

 If an application for ASC recognition is successful, a recognised NSO/NSOD will be eligible to receive the following support from the ASC for the period in which the ASC has confirmed recognition:

 - the opportunity to use the ASC logo and/or the following words on stationery (letterhead, complimentary slips), in sponsorship and funding applications, annual reports, newsletters and magazines, and sponsors page or similar on organisation’s website as outlined in the ASC Branding Guide for NSOs.
-The words to be used in these circumstances are: “The Australian Government through the Australian Sports Commission recognises «NSO» to develop «Sport_name» in Australia”
+The words to be used in these circumstances are: “The Australian Government through the Australian Sports Commission recognises «NSO name» to develop «sport name» in Australia”.

-- access to NSO services from the ASC’s National Sport Information Centre
+- access to NSO services from the Clearinghouse for Sport.

-- the opportunity for policy development assistance and financial support through various grant programs administered by the ASC
+- the opportunity for financial support through various grant programs administered by the ASC and State Departments of Sport and Recreation.

-A list of the ASC currently recognised NSOs/NSODs is available from the related downloads below.
+A list of the ASC currently recognised NSOs/NSODs is available below (link).
 The Australian Sports Directory online provides contact details and web links to the recognised organisations.
-See related links below.

 The Commonwealth Coat of Arms is the pre-eminent mark of Commonwealth authority.
 Its use, with a few limited exceptions, is limited to the Commonwealth Parliament, the Government and the Federal Courts.
 However, since 1922, Australian representative national sporting teams participating in international competitions have been able to seek Commonwealth Government permission to display the Arms on their uniforms.
 Requests must be made in writing to the Department of Prime Minister and Cabinet.

-Organisations wishing to lodge a submission to the ASC in order to be assessed for recognition must complete the Eligibility criteria for the recognition of National Sporting Organisations 2009-13 and submit it to the below postal or email address by the due dates listed above:
+Organisations wanting to lodge an application to the ASC in order to be assessed for recognition must complete the application criteria and provided supporting documentation for the recognition of NSO 2014 - 2018.
+Applications can be submitted online using the "Apply now" button or by postal to:

 Australian Sports Commission